-We were late beginning our travels this year but we'll catch up fast, as we are touring most of the Western National Parks and Monuments of New Mexico, Arizona, Colorado and Utah in the National Park's Centennial Year.
+We were late beginning our travels this year but will catch up fast, as we are touring some of the Western National Parks and Monuments of New Mexico, Arizona, Colorado and Utah in the National Park's Centennial Year.

-We must stop and recognize President Theodore Roosevelt, regarded as "The Conservation President".
-He started what was to become tour National Parks System with Carter Lake, OR; Wind Cave, SD; Sully's Hill, ND; and Mesa Verde, CO; and our National Monuments of Devil's Tower, WY; El Morro, NM; Montezuma Castle, AZ; Petrified Forest, AZ; and the Grand Canyon, AZ
+We must stop and recognize President Theodore Roosevelt, regarded as "The Conversation President".
+He started the National Parks with Carter Lake, OR; Wind Cave, SD; Sully's Hill, ND; and Mesa Verde, CO; and our National Monuments of Devil's Tower, WY; El Morro, NM; Montezuma Castle, AZ; Petrified Forest, AZ; and the Grand Canyon, AZ

 WOW What a Start!
 Thank You President Theodore Roosevelt

 We're starting at El Malpais National Monument just 200 miles from home.
 We've driven by these volcanic Bad Lands hundreds of times in our leisure and working lives, but never have we stopped and visited.
 We invite you to come with us and see the beauty and depth of this 115,000 acre NM National Park.
 It is coupled with the El Malpais National Conversation Area of another 263,000 acres.
 The two comprise some 378,000 acres which is a large ranch in NM; i.e. the Armendez Ranch - one of Ted Turner's ranches surrounding Elephant Butte is 363,000 acres.
 Ranches are thought of in Sections not acres, so the perspective is 378 sections and that is a big ranch.